 Allocation of Pupil Premium Funding for 2017/18 Academic year

-We expect to receive approximately £3,960 of Pupil Premium Funding for this Academic Year.
+We received £3,960 of Pupil Premium Funding for this Academic Year.

 Allocation of Pupil Premium Funding for 2018/19 Academic year

-We expect to receive approximately £1,320 of Pupil Premium Funding for this Academic Year.
+We anticipate to receive approximately £1,320 of Pupil Premium Funding for this Academic Year.

 Pupil Premium Strategy Statement 2018/19